Renewal CE Requirements

 Please be advised that your in-classroom setting CE hours can be completed as Live Interactive Webinars (you can ask and answer questions) through one of our board approved providers.

 The following conditions and restrictions shall apply (As per TSBDE Rule 104.1):

 - At least 16 hours of coursework must be either technical or scientific as related to clinical care.
 The terms “technical” and “scientific” as applied to continuing education shall mean that courses have significant intellectual or practical content and are designed to directly enhance the practitioner’s knowledge and skill in providing clinical care to the individual patient.

 - Up to 8 hours of coursework may be in risk-management courses.
-Acceptable “risk management” courses include courses in risk management, record-keeping, and ethics.
+Acceptable “risk management” courses include courses in risk management, record-keeping, HIPAA, and ethics.

 - Up to 8 hours of coursework may be self-study.
 These self-study hours must be provided by those entities cited in TSBDE Rule 104.2 of this title (relating to Providers).
 Examples of self-study courses include correspondence courses, video courses, audio courses, and reading courses.
 Hours of coursework in the standards of the Occupational Safety and Health Administration (OSHA) or in cardiopulmonary resuscitation (CPR) may not be considered in the 24-hour requirement.

 - Pediatric Advanced Life Support (PALS) and Advanced Cardiac Life Support (ACLS) training may be used towards continuing education hours.